asanchez1987/jobcomp-elasticsearch/INSTALL.md

     make
     make install

-Plugin can be enabled and configured through slurm.conf, here is an example:
+For any SLURM version the plugin can be enabled and configured through slurm.conf:

     JobCompType=jobcomp/elasticsearch
     JobCompLoc=http://YOUR_ELASTICSEARCH_SERVER:PORT